“Must contradict you”: the farmer reacts with incomprehension – Baerbock stumbles when asked about milk

 A short quiz question for Baerbock follows.
 “Do you know what the farmer gets for a liter of milk today?”
 Baerbock thinks for a moment.
 “Below the selling price …” she began a little mumbling.
 “Do you know?”
 The farmer inquires directly.
 “I would say 50 cents?”
 Replies Baerbock questioningly.

 “31 ridiculous cents,” resolves the woman from Northern Hesse.
 “A cow gives 30 liters of milk, that’s nine euros that I get from the cow.
 From what I have to pay my wages, water, electricity, and, and, and.
 So you don’t need to be surprised if there are more than 20 cows in the barn.
-Then the discussion with factory farming starts. “
+Then the discussion starts with factory farming. “

 Baerbock before the federal election on ZDF: “No factory farming”